stefanradev93/BayesFlow/README.md

 model_probs = amortizer.posterior_probs(sims)
 ```

-How good are these predicted probabilities?
+How good are these predicted probabilities in the closed world?
 We can have a look at the calibration:

 ```python
 cal_curves = bf.diagnostics.plot_calibration_curves(sims["model_indices"], model_probs)